Sound Maker

 Jaime's Story

 Jaime Díaz, born in 1990, is a sound artist and academic who specializes in experimental sound.
-They are based in Glasgow, UK and are originally from Colorado, US.
-Jaime's parents hail from Jalisco and Chihuahua, Mexico.
+They are based in Moscow, Idaho.
 Over the past 10 years, Jaime has worked across theatre, dance, film, and the concert stage, and has gained experience in the US, Canada, UK, and Ghana.
 Jaime grew up near the Rocky Mountain foothills in Greeley, CO.
-They enjoyed great mountain views, concerts at the Greeley Philharmonic, hikes, and video games.
+While growing up they enjoyed great mountain views, biking the Cache la Poudre River trail, and driving into Tornadoes.
 In particular, Jaime enjoyed the walks and views at Pawnee National Grassland where bald eagles regularly nest.
 The Colorado plains belong to the Oglala Lakota Oyate, Núuchi-u, Apsáalooke, and Hinanaeina nations and to date, the state and federal government have yet to enact reparations or stop the continued colonial violence on these nations.
+This includes federally unfunded water projects and stolen mineral and oil rights amongst other economic and cultural injustices.

 From a young age, Jaime showed a talent for playing the piano and participated in public school programs and musical groups.
 They developed their skills further and became proficient enough to accompany high school choirs and soloists.
 In 2013, Jaime completed an undergraduate degree in piano from DePauw University under the guidance of Dr May Phang.
 Afterward, they ventured into freelance sound design/engineering work in theatre and dance.